jpontongradiant/open5gs-go-operator-1/docs/installation-options/installation-options.md

 ### Option 2: Installation without Helm

-If you prefer not to use Helm, you can apply the Kubernetes manifests directly or use the Makefile to install de CRD and deploy de operator.
+If you prefer not to use Helm, you can apply the Kubernetes manifests directly or use the Makefile to install de CRD and deploy the operator.

 ```bash
 make deploy IMG=gradiant/open5gs-operator:1.0.0